 - Brenna successfully defeated a motion for conditional certification of a putative collective action against a manufacturing company alleging unpaid overtime in violation of the Fair Labor Standards Act and state wage and hour laws, a victory that resulted in an early settlement on favorable terms for the client.

-- Brenna has extensive experience investigating and litigating sexual harassment and discrimination claims, including counseling and defending employers in complex cases involving claims by multiple employees within an organization and other highly publicized claims.
+- Brenna has extensive experience litigating sexual harassment and discrimination claims, including counseling and defending employers in complex cases involving claims by multiple employees within an organization and other highly publicized claims.

 - Brenna has represented plan administrators in ERISA litigation, including in high profile company stock class actions.